• About

 There are various types of microorganisms involved in the fermentation process.
 Lactic acid bacteria, for instance, are responsible for the production of yoghurt, kimchi, and sauerkraut.
 Yeast, on the other hand, plays a crucial role in the fermentation of bread, beer, and kombucha.
 Moulds are used in the preparation of foods like miso and certain cheeses.
 Each type of microorganism imparts unique textures, flavours, and nutritional benefits to the final product.

-Historically, fermented foods have been utilized across different cultures not only for their longevity but also for their health benefits.
+Historically, fermented foods have been utilised across different cultures not only for their longevity but also for their health benefits.
 In Asia, kimchi and miso are staples, while sauerkraut has been a traditional food in European diets.
 Yoghurt and kefir have long been consumed in the Middle East and Eastern Europe, and kombucha, a fermented tea, has seen a resurgence in popularity in Western countries.

 ADVERTISEMENT